MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 The connector makes outbound TLS-based connections by using the CONNECT method.
 This method essentially sets up a tunnel through the outbound proxy.
 Configure the proxy server to allow tunneling to ports 443 and 80.

 > [!NOTE]
 > When Service Bus runs over HTTPS, it uses port 443.
-However, by default, Service Bus attempts direct TCP connections and falls back to HTTPS only if direct connectivity fails.
+However, by default, Service Bus attempts direct Transmission Control Protocol (TCP) connections and falls back to HTTPS only if direct connectivity fails.

 #### TLS inspection